Degrees Offered: Ph.D., M.A., M.Sc.

 L. R. Bergmann, J. A. Dempsey, P. Hudson, N. Klein, A. Lewis, J. R. Sundberg, J. L. Williams.

-Programs in physical geography have a strong natural science emphasis.
+Programs in geographical sciences have a strong natural science emphasis.
 They focus on physical and ecological systems at or close to the earth's surface, and the interaction of these systems with people.
 The major substantive specializations are biogeography, climatology, GIS and remote sensing, geomorphology, and hydrology.